 It requires active efforts to find the best part time jobs in Canada for international students.
 The simplest rule is networking and communication.
 However, students can follow the below-mentioned pathways to find various part-time jobs for international students in Canada.

-University Career Centres: The direct way to find on-campus vacancies is by visiting the career cells in universities/colleges where there is dedicated information about available jobs.
+University Career Centres: The direct way to find on-campus vacancies is by visiting the career centers in universities/colleges, where there is dedicated information about available jobs.

 Online Websites: Job searching sites like Indeed, Glassdoor, Monster, Flex Jobs, etc are great sources to find various part-time jobs.
 Students may keep on applying to the best jobs on the websites until they get one.